RonaldAllanRivera/traderai.live/README.md

 - Lead Capture & Redirect Flow
   - Sign-up posts to `POST /leads`; creates a `Lead` and a matching `User` if not existing.
+  - Server-side phone validation backed by `giggsey/libphonenumber-for-php`:
+    - Accepts MOBILE and FIXED_LINE_OR_MOBILE types only.
+    - Enforces the target region (Priority Country when forced, otherwise the selected/detected country).
+    - Normalizes to E.164 (split into `phone_prefix` + national `phone_number`).
-  - AJAX success response returns a redirect URL from settings; UX shows an inline thank-you then navigates to `/redirect` which forwards after ~5s.
+  - AJAX success returns a redirect URL from settings; UI shows an inline thank-you then navigates to `/redirect` (forwards after ~5s).
+  - AJAX errors surface inline with field-level messages (422 shows the first validation error from the server).
   - Lead Capture Settings (Admin → System → Lead Capture):
     - Toggle: Auto-login user after signup.
 Default OFF in this repo; if ON, ensure your app provides a post-login destination.
     - When OFF: redirects to a configurable external URL (default `https://www.vantage-traders.net/`).
-  - Client-side validation kept lightweight for conversion; phone lenient (6–14 digits).
+    - Geo/Phone: enable worldwide auto country code & flag, or force a Priority Country (locks flag/dial and hides country dropdown).
+  - Route `POST /leads` is rate-limited to `20/min` to mitigate abuse.

 - Admin (Filament 4)
   - Leads: list with search, status badge/filter, and CSV export.